umutkorkmaaz/youtube-marker/README.md

 ### Features

-- Adding multiple markers at the same time.
+- Adding multiple markers for the same time.
 - Explanation field about what the mark is about.
 - Skip to the relevant time by selecting from the list.
 - Browser synchronization supported.